justinisamaker/isamaker/content/blog/cta-train-time-texter/index.md

 featuredImage: cta.jpg
 ---

 I've got around a ten minute walk to my closest train station every morning.
 Depending on how late I'm running and if I'm hustling or not, that time can swing from eight to twelve minutes.
 It seems like every time I try to do the eight-minute run, I always end up getting to the station right as my train is pulling away.
 To help better predict how much time I have to catch a train, I made a button that can figure out when the next train arrives.
-Once it gets the time, it sends me a text to my phone - that way I can hit the button on my way out the door and not worry about it until I make it to the bottom of my stairs.
+Once it gets the time, it sends me a text to my phone–that way I can hit the button on my way out the door and not worry about it until I make it to the bottom of my stairs.

 <div class="image-container large-image">
   <img src="./cta.jpg" alt="Photo by Clark Maxwell" />